chrisquince/CRT_Tutorial/Binning.md

 bedtools genomecov -ibam sample1.mapped.sorted.bam -g ../Assembly/Lengths.txt > sample1_cov.txt
 ```

-Can you use a simple awk command to get coverage depth:
+Can then use a simple awk command to get coverage depth:
 ```
  awk -F"\t" '{l[$1]=l[$1]+($2 *$3);r[$1]=$4} END {for (i in l){print i","(l[i]/r[i])}}' sample1_cov.txt
 ```

-**Do not run this** to run all samples we would place these steps in a shell script:
+**Do not run this**: to run all samples we would place these steps in a shell script:

 ```bash
 cd ~/Projects/InfantGut